Trail Conditions

 This flat Pasayten thoroughfare only gains 4,000 feet of elevation over 16 miles.
 It accesses Andrews Pass and some scenic parts of the deep Pasayten, including the Cathedral Range.
 The trail is maintained annually by the USFS and BCHW.

 Current Conditions: Logout, deferred brushing, and tread work accomplished by volunteers from Backcountry Horsemen of Washington and Methow Valley Ranger District Staff Memorial Day weekend.
-The crew worked to snowline nine miles from the trailhead.
+The crew worked ninemiles up the trail from the trailhead.
+MVTC staff spent 8 days logging out the rest of Andrews Creek to the Border Ridge, over to Cathedral, and eventually heading east meeting up with PNTA crews on the Chewuch.
+(7/1)

 Current conditions: logs across the trail, but mostly snow-free with some patches before the lake (06/11).